hpdrucker/DiscordBot/README.md

 PREFIX = .<br />

 You need the following packages [discord.js, fs, dotenv, minecraft-server-util, puppeteer, images-scraper]<br />
-import them by using the Node Package Manager: npm install fs   etc...
+import them by using the Node Package Manager: npm install

 You should be able to start the bot with: node .